Aquafina-water-bottle/jp-mining-note/docs/docs/scripts.md

 1. **Test the hotkey**:
     TODO

-??? info "Explanation of the screenshot hotkey setup {{CLICKHERE}}"
-    - ShareX currently does

 ## ShareX Screenshot Hotkey (NSFW)
-For people using jp-mining-note, or using
+For people using jp-mining-note or using
 [Marv's Anki Card Blur](https://github.com/MarvNC/JP-Resources#anki-card-blur), you might want to setup a different hotkey to specifically tag the card as NSFW when adding the image.